Indian Underwater Robotics Society

-The Indian Underwater Robotics Society or IURS (registered as Intelligent Unmanned Robotics Society) is India's first and only non-profit research organisation NGO for the advancement of low-cost robotics and intelligent systems research in developing countries.
+The Indian Underwater Robotics Society, or IURS (registered as the Intelligent Unmanned Robotics Society), is India's first and only non-profit research organisation NGO for the advancement of low-cost robotics and intelligent systems research in developing countries.
 IURS also imparts education in it is focus areas to improve understanding of and representation in intelligent systems research within developing countries.